 “It shouldn’t be this easy, but it is.”

-You’ll do the same workout — save for weight increases — five times a week, for eight weeks.
+You’ll do the same strength-training workout — save for weight increases — five times a week, for eight weeks.
 Forty workouts in all.
 Each one will take you just 15 to 20 minutes to complete.
 Here’s a template of what each gym session will include, along with John’s suggested exercises.

 1. Warm up.
 Spend five to 10 minutes on low-intensity cardio and calisthenics.